 Piracy occurs in the coastal areas of Indonesia.

-The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
+The Department of Foreign Affairs and Trade doesn't provide information on the safety of individual commercial airlines or flight paths.
 The Civil Aviation Safety Authority (CASA) has certified Garuda Indonesia, Indonesia Air Asia and Batik Air to operate flights between Australia and Indonesia.
 CASA doesn't assess the safety of Indonesian carriers operating within Indonesia or to countries other than Australia.

 The European Union (EU) has published a list of airlines, subject to operating bans or restrictions within the EU.

 More information: EU list of banned airlines